KungfuBot: Physics-Based Humanoid Whole-Body Control for Learning Highly-Dynamic Skills: Introduction

 Humanoid robots, with their human-like morphology, have the potential to mimic various human behaviors in performing different tasks \cite{gu2025humanoid}.
 The ongoing advancement of motion capture (MoCap) systems and motion generation methods has led to the creation of extensive motion datasets \cite{MotionGPT,wang2024move}, which encompass a multitude of human activities annotated with textual descriptions \cite{amass}.
 Consequently, it becomes promising for humanoid robots to learn whole-body control to imitate human behaviors.
 However, controlling high-dimensional robot actions to achieve ideal human-like performance presents a substantial challenge.
 One major difficulty arises from the fact that motion sequences captured from humans may not comply with the physical constraints of humanoid robots, including joint limits, dynamics, and kinematics \cite{exbody2,he2025asap}.
 Hence, directly training policies through Reinforcement Learning (RL) to maximize rewards (e.g., the negative tracking error) often fails to yield desirable policies, as it may not exist within the solution space.

 Recently, several RL-based whole-body control frameworks have been proposed to track motions \cite{expressive,humanplus}, which often take a reference kinematic motion as input and output the control actions for a humanoid robot to imitate it.
 To address physical feasibility issues, H2O and OmniH2O \cite{he2024h20,OmniH2O} remove the infeasible motions using a trained privileged imitation policy, producing a clean motion dataset.
 ExBody \cite{expressive} constructs a feasible motion dataset by filtering via language labels, such as `wave' and `walk'. {Exbody2 \cite{exbody2} trains an initial policy on all motions and uses the tracking error to measure the difficulty of each motion.} {However, it would be costly to train the initial policy and find an optimal dataset.} There is also a lack of suitable tolerance mechanisms for difficult-to-track motions in the training process.
 As a result, previous methods are only capable of tracking low-speed and smooth motions.
 Recently, ASAP \cite{he2025asap} introduces a multi-stage mechanism and learned a residual policy to compensate for the sim-to-real gap, reducing the difficulties in tracking agile motions.
-However, ASAP involves a total of four training stages, and the training of residual policy requires MoCap systems to record real-robot states.
+Unlike ASAP, we focus on improving motion feasibility and agility entirely in simulation.